 - Encourage those websites which advertise pets for sale to self regulate and comply with agreed minimum standards which underpin a legal and ethical approach to the trade in pets

 - Raise public awareness of the need to act responsibly when buying pets from websites and publications

-The group is working to deal with the increasing problem of inappropriate adverts appearing on classified websites, and have drawn up a set of minimum standards we would like websites to adhere to, as well as sucess criteria we would like them to aim towards.
+The group is working to deal with the increasing problem of inappropriate adverts appearing on classified websites, and have drawn up a set of minimum standards we would like websites to adhere to, as well as success criteria we would like them to aim towards.
 We are working to ensure that as many sites as possible sign up to these standards and advertise pets in a responsible way.
-We feel this continuing work with websites is vital, especially given the lack of regulation with regards to the online sales of pets.
+We feel this continuing work with websites is vital, especially given the lack of regulation with regards to the online advertising and sale of pets.

-We urge buyers to be cautious when buying an animal online, and look at the guidance we have included on this site.
+We urge buyers to be cautious when looking to buy an animal via an online advert, and look at the guidance we have included on this site.
 We have seen a number of cases where people have unwittingly purchased poorly or problem pets.
-To watch a video showcasing some of these cases, please follow this link: http://paag.org.uk/standards/launch/
+To watch a video showcasing some of these cases, please follow this link.

 If you have bought an animal from a classified ad or website that has turned out to be a poorly or problem pet, we want to hear from you.
 Please let us know of your experiences.